My personal Twice Confirmed Traffic Scam Review – Does it work in 2019?

 Price: 59.95 per month

 Owners: Tyler Anderson

-Twice confirmed traffic is paid traffic service, claiming to have completely changed the game of paid advertising.
-The service is supposed to be the resale of paid traffic (but they won’t reveal any details) which has been tested already by the owners to convert (once confirmed), and combined with an member community where paid members can confirm if they made sales or generated leads – making it twice confirmed.
+Twice confirmed traffic is a paid traffic service, claiming to have completely changed the game of paid advertising.
+The service is supposed to be the resale of paid traffic (but they won’t reveal any details on the true source) which has been tested already by the owners to convert (once confirmed), and combined with an member community, where paid members can confirm if they made sales or generated leads – making it ‘twice confirmed’.

 PROS vs CONS